 NYCERS was established by an act of the Legislature of the State of New York under Chapter 427 of the Laws of 1920.
-NYCERS functions in accordance with the governing statutes contained in the New York State Retirement and Social Security Law (RSSL), and the New York City Administrative Code, which are the basis by which benefit terms and employer and member contribution requirements are established and amended.
+NYCERS functions in accordance with the governing statutes contained in the New York State Retirement and Social Security Law ("RSSL"), and the Administrative Code of the City of New

+York (ACNY), which are the basis by which benefit terms and employer and member contribution requirements are established and amended.
 The head of the retirement system is the Board of Trustees.
+NYCERS is a fiduciary component unit of The City and is in the pension and Other Employee Benefit Trust Funds sections of The City's Annual Comprehensive Financial Report (ACFR).